Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

-The league table is created using the MATCH function and to find out exactly how I created it, my article can be found here.
+The league table is created using the MATCH function.
+To find out exactly how I created it, my article can be found here.

 To determine if a team has gone up, down or stayed the same compared to last week, I used MATCH to find the teams position in this weeks table, (Row Q) and last weeks table (Row R).
 I then used IF statements to give a team a 3 if the went up, 2 if they stayed the same and a 1 if they went down in the table.